 Unlimited Project File Storage

-Because it’s cloud-based, there is a great deal of file store to archive your documents, images and other files.
+Because the software is cloud-based, there’s a great deal of file store to archive your documents, images and other files.
 Now they’re all in one place, which keeps them safe, organized and accessible when you want them.

 Efficient Task Management